-58.288G Marxism and the Study of Education I S1 or S2 L2
+58.288G Marxism and the Study of Education I

 Marxist research program: its origins, history of development, central tenets.
 The methodology of historical materialism, the role of the State, the functioning of ideology, and Marxist epistemology with emphasis on the potential insights they provide for the study of education.